 Austrian-based pianist Pavle Krstic (1998) has been credited with “individuality, sensitivity, lyricism, as well as dramatic and expressive” playing.
 He performs as a soloist, chamber musician and with orchestra, works on arrangements and orchestrations and focuses on an analytical approach to the interpretation of piano music.
 Since the winter semester of 2022 he is a Senior Lecturer at the Department of Musicology of the Mozarteum University in Salzburg.

-Pavle has created numerous piano recitals, the first at the age of 12, and has performed at important events in over 20 different countries.
-His most notable performance with orchestra was that of both piano concertos by Chopin at the age of 17 in the Kolarac Concert Hall in Belgrade.
+Pavle has given numerous piano recitals, from the age of 12, and has performed at important events in over 20 different countries.
+His most notable performance with orchestra was the integral performace of both Chopin piano concertos at the age of 17 in the Kolarac Concert Hall in Belgrade.
 He has also released two CDs: the first for ArtLink in 2017 and the second for OnClassical in 2022.

-Pavle completed his Bachelor’s, Master’s and Postgraduate studies in the class of Prof. Pavel Gililov at the Mozarteum University in Salzburg.
-There he is also a PhD candidate, a student assistant since 2018, and a Senior Lecturer at the Department of Musicology from the winter semester of 2022.
+Pavle completed his Bachelor, Master and Postgraduate studies in the class of Prof. Pavel Gililov at the Mozarteum University in Salzburg, where he is currently pursuing a PhD.